Compliance

 High-Volume Staffing (Warehousing, Light Industrial)

-Challenge: Processing hundreds of candidates per week makes manual screening impractical.
+Challenge: Processing hundreds of candidates per week makes manual screening impractical, yet volume amplifies bias risks.

 Compliance approach:

-• Standardize disclosures across all high-volume job families
+• Standardize disclosures across all high-volume job families, using templates for efficiency.

 Healthcare Staffing

-Challenge: Credential verification and skills assessment are critical; AI tools are tempting but heavily scrutinized in healthcare.
+Challenge: Credential verification and skills assessment are critical; AI tools are tempting but heavily scrutinized in healthcare due to patient safety implications.

 Compliance approach:

-• Be cautious with personality assessments—healthcare roles involve patient interaction where AI bias is high-risk
+• Be cautious with personality assessments—healthcare roles involve patient interaction where AI bias is high-risk; validate tools against HIPAA privacy standards.

-• Accommodate candidates with disabilities (healthcare workers themselves may have disabilities)
+• Accommodate candidates with disabilities (healthcare workers themselves may have disabilities), per ADA guidelines, including AI opt-outs for accessibility reasons.

 IT/Tech Staffing

-Challenge: Skills assessments often use AI scoring; many platforms don't provide bias audits.
+Challenge: Skills assessments often use AI scoring; many platforms don't provide bias audits, and remote work blurs jurisdiction lines.

 Compliance approach:

-• Request vendor bias audit results before using coding assessment platforms
+• Request vendor bias audit results before using coding assessment platforms, focusing on gender and racial disparities in tech evaluations.

-• Be wary of "culture fit" AI tools—high discrimination risk
+• Be wary of "culture fit" AI tools—high discrimination risk, as noted in EEOC enforcement priorities, which target algorithmic barriers in STEM fields.

 Best Practices for Staffing Agency Compliance